The Two Essential Phases of Course Creation

 You're also determining the logical sequence that will help learners build understanding naturally.
 Some concepts must come before others can make sense.
 Some skills require foundational knowledge that learners might not have.
 The design phase is when you map this progression, ensuring that each step builds logically on what came before and prepares learners for what comes next.

-The Development Phase: Growing Your Learning Garden
+The Development Phase: Constructing From Your Blueprint

 Content Creation